The Black God: The Black stone worship

 "I find the oracle or Divina vox at Delphi called Omphalos, and the word Delphi or AcX^vs means the female genera- tive power ; and in front of the temple at Delphi, in fact constituting a part of the religious edifice, was a large Phallus or Linga, anointed every day with oil This, all taken together, shews very dearly that Omphale means the oracle of the generative (androgynous) power af Om...."

 Interesting material based on the Phallic worship and how this connects to the religions of today.
-Based from Galactic Warfare 19-22, I had already detailed who "Delphi" is, and sure enough there is more to the Book's statement.
+In the "Lord of Sirius: Chapters I had already detailed who "Delphi" is, and sure enough there is more to the Book's statement.
 Here is a Shiva Lingam and as you can see the Vatican Square....

 Now, let's connect this to the Phallic God Pan, the Egyptian God Min, and the Yoruban Orisha "Papa Legba".
 Here is what the Wiki states of Min: